Last Updated on September 28, 2024 by Jason

 Lemania

 Originally founded by Alfred Lugrin in L’Orient, Switzerland, in 1884.
 Lemania initially focused on producing high-quality watch movements.
-Throughout its history, Lemania collaborated with various renowned watchmakers and brands.
+Throughout its history, Lemania has collaborated with various renowned watchmakers and brands.
 One of its notable partnerships was with Omega, where Lemania supplied movements for many of Omega’s iconic chronograph watches, including the Speedmaster.
-Lemania’s Dirty Dozen watch had a 36.5mm steel-and-chrome case and contained the manually wound Caliber 27A.
+Lemania’s Dirty Dozen watch had a 36.5mm steel-and-chrome case and contained the manually wound Calibre 27A.
 Lemania supplied around 10,000 Dirty Dozen watches to the War Department.

 Longines